 The regulatory reserve is maintained to satisfy the provisions of the Hong Kong Banking Ordinance for prudential supervision purpose.
-It is held as a buffer of capital to absorb potential financial losses in excess of the accounting standards' requirements pursuant to the HKMA's guidelines.
+It is held as a buffer of capital to absorb potential financial losses in excess of the accounting standards' requirements pursuant to the guidelines issued by the HKMA.